hashgraph/hedera-services/platform-sdk/docs/components/componentFramework.md

 output wires.
 Only the business logic of a component should be allowed to push data into its output wires.
 It is a violation of the framework principles to share ownership of a secondary output wire by allowing anything external to the component to push data onto the output wire.

+### Error Handling

+Each task scheduler may be provided with an `UncaughtExceptionHandler`.
+If none is provided, a default handler is used that logs the exception.
+Any `Throwable` error that gets thrown by the business logic is provided to the uncaught exception handler as part of task execution.
+Exceptions do not cause the task scheduler to stop or crash unless the task scheduler has a dedicated thread or is direct, and the uncaught exception handler kills the execution thread.
+In all other cases, the task scheduler will continue with the next task.

 ## Comprehensive Component Diagram